sacrevert/msiAssess/README.md

                                        p_init = 1))
 ```

-These will be described in more detail when the code is incorporate into
+These will be described in more detail when the code is incorporated
-an R package, although inspection of the `generate_mu()` and
+into an R package, although inspection of the `generate_mu()` and
 `simulate_species_data()` should make it clear what each option is
 doing.